LasyCoder/Single-Page-Web-Applications-with-AngularJS/Module4/readme.md

 The categories view should list all available categories of items on the menu.
 Each listing should be a link.
 Clicking that link should take the user to the `/items` view.
 Note that since what the `items` view state shows is dependent on which category the user clicked, the URL mapping will need to have a parameter in it.
 I.e., don't take the URLs I am listing in the assignment description as literal URLs.
 They are just naming hints.

-Make sure that if, while viewing the list of menu items for a particular category, the user copies the URL in the browser's address bar and pastes it into a new tab or a different browser, that the view is the same as the original one.
+Make sure that if, while viewing the list of menu items for a particular categories, the user copies the URL in the browser's address bar and pastes it into a new tab or a different browser, that the view is the same as the original one.

 [See my solution web page](https://lasycoder.github.io/Single-Page-Web-Applications-with-AngularJS/Module4/)